 after stopping any irreversible MAOI.
 Do not take any MAOIs until more than one week

-after stopping fluvoxamine.
+has passed after stopping fluvoxamine.

 Taking fluvoxamine with a MAOI may cause a serious reaction with a sudden increase